 - 2023 – $4.1bn

 - 2021 – $3.48bn

 - 2018 – $623.7m

-We have only included ransomware attacks that have specifically targeted an education facility–not a ransomware attack that has affected a third-party used by the schools or colleges, e.g. Blackbaud.
+We have only included ransomware attacks that have specifically targeted an education facility–not a ransomware attack that has affected a third-party used by the schools or colleges, e.g. Blackbaud or MOVEit.

 Where possible, we have assigned the attack to the month in which it happened.
 However, in some cases, the attack may have been assigned to the month in which it was reported due to a lack of data.

-For a list of attacks and sources, please request access here.
+For a list of sources, please see our US ransomware tracker.